 “We all have wounds, in different parts of our body.
 Some have them in the heart, others elsewhere” suggests Seppo Fränti and continues to say that by naming his exhibition “The Wound” he acknowledges the inevitable yet curative role wounds play in life.

 If anyone, Seppo knows about wounds.
 He was one of the unlucky tourists to be kidnapped by terrorists in 2000 but that is another story.
 Today he is more known in Finland for his outstanding collection of young Finnish artists’ works.

-This spring a fragment of his collection became The Wound exhibition.
+This spring a fragment of his collection became Haava (The Wound in English) exhibition.
 Very quickly the exhibition became one of the most-talked cultural events of Finland, providing the viewer with a unique opportunity to see what young Finnish artists are up to.
 The exhibition closes on Sunday, so if you are in Helsinki, do not miss this exceptional opportunity to learn more about the Finnish art!

 Where?
 Lapinlahden Lähde (former Lapinlahden sairaala), Lapinlahdentie 1, Helsinki.
 Every day (until Sunday!) from 13h to 19h.

 For inquiries and private visits: email@example.com